Let’s start by defining inbound marketing.

 Content here doesn’t solely mean written blog posts (although those are important, too), but also videos and viral images.
 Anything that will inform or entertain your audience is fair game on social media.

-Finally, inbound marketing includes blog content.
+Finally, inbound marketing includes useful blog content.
 You may post daily or weekly, but you’ll need an editorial calendar.
 This way, you can plan to write about the various topics all your audience segments are interested in.
 You can then share your blog posts across social media.